 So what exactly makes your boss say “go” instead of “no”?
 Is it packing as many facts into your proposal as possible?
 Is it being as charming and persuasive as you can?
 Or is it something else?

 To be sure, it helps to be when you pitch an idea to experienced senior executives.
-But if you want to boost your chances of having those executives buy into your idea, you’ll have to do more than simply rely on your personal qualities.
+But if you want to boost your chances of those executives buying into your idea, you’ll have to do more than rely on your personal qualities.

 Specifically, you have to: